werf/website/pages_en/how_it_works.md

 ---
-title: Introduction
+title: How it works
-description: How werf works?
-permalink: introduction.html
+permalink: how_it_works.html
 layout: plain
 banner: guides
 breadcrumbs: none